Finance MBAStudy level: Postgraduate

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.

 Our strong global business connections provide students with access to real-life work experience, so you can put your skills into practice and make connections in the world of work

 How you'll learn

-Experiential learning activities, case studies and analysis, scenario based problem-solving activities are integrated into the curriculum throughout the course, enabling you to develop analytical and interpersonal skills in order to apply them effectively in your professional lives to enhance skills and find new career opportunities.
+Experiential learning activities, case studies and analysis, scenario-based problem-solving activities are integrated into the curriculum throughout the course, enabling you to develop analytical and interpersonal skills to apply them effectively in your professional lives to enhance skills and find new career opportunities.